ebpf-io/ebpf.io-website/src/posts/2021-05-04/index.md

   Nearly at the same time, the maintainers of the Falco submitted a proposal for [CNCF graduation](https://github.com/cncf/toc/pull/641), which would represent a marker of health and maturity for the project.
-And Sysdig, the company behind Falco,
+Additionally Sysdig, the company behind Falco,
   [raised a $188 million Series F](https://news.crunchbase.com/news/sysdigs-valuation-hits-1-19b-after-188m-series-f/)
   at a $1.19 billion valuation.